vjhansen/CPlusPlus/README.md

 ```

 #### Create class `Student` that stores name, age and what degree they are on.
-The constructor the must be able to accept information to initialise the object, and the constructor must print this to the screen : "Create a Student: <name>, <age>, <Degree>".
-The destructior must print the following message to the screen: "Deleted: : <name>, <age>, <Degree>".
+The constructor the must be able to accept information to initialize the object, and the constructor must print this to the screen : "Create a Student: <name>, <age>, <Degree>".
+The destructor must print the following message to the screen: "Deleted: : <name>, <age>, <Degree>".

 ```cpp
 class Student {